idio-lang/idio-by-example/idio-source/regexps.rst

 clause "conditions" are regular expressions to be matched.

-If the regular expression matches, ``regex-case`` then supplies the consequent block with the result of the call to ``regexec`` as the variable :var:`r`.
-As such :var:`r.0` is the whole of the matched string, :var:`r.1` is the first matched sub-expression, :var:`r.2` the second matched sub-expression, etc..
+If the regular expression matches, ``regex-case`` then supplies the consequent expression with the result of the call to ``regexec`` as the variable :var:`r`, an array.  :var:`r.0` is the whole of the matched string, :var:`r.1` is the first matched sub-expression, :var:`r.2` the second matched sub-expression, etc..

 .. code-block:: idio
    :caption: :file:`simple-regex-case.idio`